evdcush/AI-Sandbox/README.rst

 -------------
 The model, as defined on this dataset, can be configured for other settings that can be specified in ``train.py`` or simply passed as arguments through STDIN, for example, the following line:

-``python train.py -i 200 -o adam -a tanh -c 4 32 16 3``
+``python train.py -i 500 -o adam -a softplus -c 4 32 16 3``

-Will train the model for 500 iterations, using hyperbolic-tangent activations, the Adam optimizer, and channels [4, 32, 16, 3].
+Will train the model for 500 iterations, using softplus activations, the Adam optimizer, and channels [4, 32, 16, 3].
 While the ``SGD`` optimizer can be sensitive to network configuration (notably with channels), ``adam`` is robust and can converge with almost any network config.

 |